tauri-apps/tauri/.github/CONTRIBUTING.md

 - The JS API (`/tooling/api`) contains JS bindings to the builtin Rust functions in the Rust API.
 - The Rust CLI (`/tooling/cli.rs`) is the primary CLI for creating and developing Tauri apps.
-- cli.js (`/tooling/cli.js`) is a Node.js CLI wrapper for `cli.rs`.
+- cli.js (`/tooling/cli.rs/node`) is a Node.js CLI wrapper for `cli.rs`.
 - Tauri Bundler (`/tooling/bundler`) is used by the Rust CLI to package executables into installers.
 - Tauri Core (`/core/tauri`) is the heart of Tauri.
 It contains the code that starts the app, configures communication between Rust and the Webview, and ties all the other packages together.
 - The Macros (`/core/tauri-macros`) are used by Tauri Core for various functions.

 ### Developing The Node.js CLI (cli.js)

-`cli.js` is a CLI tool that houses the `icon`, and `deps` command.
-The code for cli.js is located in `[Tauri repo root]/tooling/cli.js`.
-There are a few package scripts you should be aware of:

-- `build` builds the CLI
-- `test` runs the unit and e2e test suite
-- `lint` runs ESLint to catch linting errors
-- `format` formats code with Prettier to match the style guide

-To test your changes, we recommend using the helloworld example app, located in `[Tauri repo root]/examples/helloworld`.
-Run `yarn tauri [COMMAND]` to run a command using your local cli.js copy.
-You will need to rebuild cli.js after every change by running `yarn build` in the cli.js directory.

-If you want to use your local copy of cli.js in another app, we recommend using [yarn link](https://classic.yarnpkg.com/en/docs/cli/link/).
-First, make sure you have don't have cli.js installed globally by running `npm uninstall -g tauri && yarn global remove tauri`.
-Then, run `yarn link` in the cli.js directory (note that the setup script will do this for you, so you can skip this step if you ran that).
-Now, you can just run `tauri [COMMAND]` anywhere, and your local copy will be used.
+`cli.js` is a wrapper to `cli.rs` so most changes should be written on the Rust CLI.
+The `[Tauri repo root]/tooling/cli.rs/node` folder contains only packaging scripts to properly publish the Rust CLI binaries to NPM.

 ### Developing Tauri Bundler and Rust CLI